mikerockett/weasyprint/readme.md

 ## Configuration

-As mentioned in previous sections, you may change WeasyPrint’s configuration on the fly, either by passing a configuration object to the `new` method of the service class, or by calling `withConfiguration` on an already-resolved service class instance.
+As mentioned in previous sections, you may change WeasyPrint’s configuration on the fly, either by passing a configuration object to the `new` method of the service class, or by calling `mergeConfig` on an already-resolved service class instance.

 ### Named Parameters and Argument Unpacking